mysterygift/swiftnote/03_Collections/arrays.md

 Specific elements in an array can be accessed using, arrayName.first/arrayName.last.
-YOU CAN USE AN OPTIONAL HERE IF THE ARRAY IS EMPTY TO AVOID A CRASH! (e.g. arrayName.?last) arrayName.append(23) arrayName.insert (VALUE, at: INDEX)
+YOU CAN USE AN OPTIONAL HERE IF THE ARRAY IS EMPTY TO AVOID A CRASH! (e.g. arrayName.?last) arrayName.append(23) arrayName.insert (VALUE, at: INDEX) arrayName.prefix(n) returns up to the nth index of an array.

 You cannot use negative index numbers for arrays like you can in Python (this will throw a runtime error).
 You can add something to the start of an array by using .insert(_:at:) – you'd have to insert the value _ at index 0.